Welcome to our Governors’ section.

 Clare Werry - Co-opted

-I was a parent governor at Clyst St Mary Primary School from 2015 and, when Clyst St Mary and Stoke Canon primary schools federated, I was co-opted as a governor of the Three Rivers Federation.
+I was a parent governor at Clyst St Mary Primary School from 2015 and, when Clyst St Mary and Stoke Canon Church of England primary schools federated, I was co-opted as a governor of the Three Rivers Federation.
 I am Chair of the Teaching and Learning Committee and I’m particularly involved with school performance data and school improvement.
 My children were at Clyst St Mary Primary School and I was previously chair of Clyst Valley Pre-school.
 I enjoy playing an active role in school life, and am keen to give support and challenge as a governor to help ensure that all children across the Federation have a high-quality education.
 I’m a solicitor in private practice.

 Ellie Wilkinson - Associate